Fall Crochet Blanket Ideas and Free Patterns

 Fall Owl Blanket

-The author behind Lovable loops always amazes us with beautiful patterns!
-This afghan with a sweet owl is no exception, without a doubt.
-If you want to get your children in the cheerful autumn mood, crochet this gem for their bedroom.
+The author behind Lovable Loops always amazes us with beautiful patterns!
+This fall crochet afghan with a sweet owl is no exception, without a doubt.
+If you want to get your children in a cheerful autumn mood, crochet this gem for their bedroom.

 Level: upper beginner Author: lovable_loops